FerdiKr/TIANE/README.md

 # TIANE
-This is the GitHub repository to our "Jugend forscht" project TIANE.
-While it at the moment only consists of the documentation of the project, the program itself will be uploaded soon for the regional competition of "Jugend forscht".
+This is only a first release and the only documentation available at the moment are the two pdfs and a few README.txt.
+We're going to change that before the next competitive round of "Jugend forscht"...